Metropolitan State University of Denver Scholarships (2025–2026)

 🎖️ Honors College

-MSU Denver doesn’t run a traditional “Honors College” with its own scholarships and separate tuition, but it does offer a selective Honors Program.
-This track is designed for students who want smaller seminars, priority registration, and the chance to complete a senior research or creative project alongside faculty mentors.
-Admission isn’t automatic — you apply with essays that show curiosity, leadership, and readiness to go beyond standard coursework.
+MSU Denver does not run a traditional “Honors College” with separate tuition and its own set of scholarships.
+Instead, it offers a selective Honors Program for motivated students interested in small seminars, priority registration, and the opportunity to complete a senior research or creative project alongside faculty mentors.
+Admission to this program is not automatic—students apply and are evaluated on their essays, academic record, and leadership experience.

 Around a 3.5+ GPA in high school or college*, strong writing samples, evidence of leadership or community involvement, and a willingness to take on a senior thesis or capstone project.